In this example, let's assume the photons corresponding to the

 MAKE/FOLDING foldingTo plot the resulting light curve (with errors) one can use the commands:

 CREATE/GRAPH PLOT/PULSE_PROFILE sourx_fold lstyle error_barwhere lstyle defines the line style used for the plot and error_bar defines if error bars are plottet or not (cf. Figure 7.1).
-The curve as a function of period can be displayed with the MIDAS command PLOT/ROW sourx_fold.
+The

 Figure 7.1: